- How Bad Are California Courthouses? Statewide Video Tour Including Banning

 When will the courthouse be completed and operational?

-Construction began in March 2012; the courthouse is scheduled for completion in fall 2013.
+Construction began in March 2012; the courthouse is scheduled for completion in Spring 2014.

 What are the AOC’s policies with regard to local hiring and purchasing during design and construction?
 How did members of the public find out about those opportunities?